ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Abort terminates a Connection without delivering any remaining Messages.
 This action does not affect any other Connection that is entangled with this one in a Connection Group.
+When the Abort Action has finished, the Connection will send a ConnectionError Event, indicating local Abort as a reason.

 ~~~
 Connection.Abort()